Phileosopher/commonplace/hardship-unemployment.md

 - A shortage of skills proportional to your age (e.g., a college graduate who can't clean a gutter)
 - Failing to have had [money saved](money-3_budget.md) for the situation

-Scammers target desperate, poor, unemployed people with "job offers", so watch for anything suspicious:

-- Email-only communications
-- A vague job description
-- Unreasonably high pay for the work involved
-- They're requesting for money or "administration fees"

 If you receive severance pay or government unemployment, don't treat it as guaranteed:

 - Stockpile all your money until the next job comes in.